-The MedChi medical museum, not formally named, held its soft opening in conjunction with the Annual Thomas E. Hunt, Jr., M.D.
+The MedChi Museum of Maryland Medical History, held its soft opening in conjunction with the Annual Thomas E. Hunt, Jr., M.D.
 History of Maryland Medicine Lecture on September 20, 2022.
 The museum featured MedChi becoming a more diversified membership by changing its by-laws in 1885 and highlighting panels showing the diversity of our Presidents over the past few decades.
 This exhibit will also display other updates in the days ahead.

 According to everyone who attended, it was a momentous success.